wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 *	Create professional, resizable optin widgets on your blog sidebar
 *	Create cool unblockable popups
 *	Create attractive newsletters optin page/popup
 *	Fully control popups' behavior.
-Popup on exit intention or popup appears after a specific time
+Popup on exit intention or popup appears after a specific time.
+*	Popups now can have background images too.
+It's very easy now to create a splash page with WP Lead Plus.
+*	You can use the widgets at the bottom of the posts, on the side bar or begin at the post with Manage Widgets
 *	Multiple popups on a website.
 You can set a particular popup for the whole site or you can set different popups for different page/post
 *	Integrate smoothly with Facebook and other social sites
 *	Insert your own code into the page
 *	Easy facebook comment box integration.
 You can place the facebook comment box easily on the squeeze page.
 *	Transparent squeeze pages templates
 *	Conversion tracking for squeeze pages, popups, widget.
 You will find which ones have the best conversion rate.
+*	No limit on using background.
+You can use your own background images
+*	Support WPMU

 *   [Upgrade to the Pro Version Now!&raquo;](http://wpleadplus.com/?src=wp.org)

 == Installation ==
 *	Upload the extracted folder of the plugin to `/wp-content/plugins/` directory
-*	Activate the plugin in your wordpress dashboard
+*	Activate the plugin in your WordPress dashboard
-*	Watch the tutorial on how to use the plugin [Video tutorial](http://www.youtube.com/playlist?list=PL6rw2AEN42EokAMtZtmHvoK9bVCO9MBOp)
+*	Watch the tutorial on how to use the plugin [Video tutorial](https://www.youtube.com/playlist?list=PL6rw2AEN42ErNRkcle6ptqyaL-EFs8RQc)